KiDS-Legacy: Covariance validation and the unified OneCovariance framework for projected large-scale structure observables: Conclusion

 \section{Conclusion}

 In this study, we have provided a comprehensive account of the covariance methodology utilised in and up to the latest data release of KiDS.
-This encompasses the validation of the CS covariance matrix utilised in Wright et al. in prep. and Stölzner et al. in prep., as well as its application to clustering redshifts as employed in Wright et al. in prep.
+This encompasses the validation of the CS covariance matrix utilised in \citet{wright_kids_legacy_2024} and \citet{stoelzner_kids_legacy_2024}, as well as its application to clustering redshifts as employed in \citet{wright_kids_redshift_2024}.
 Accompanying this paper is the \mysc{OneCovariance} code, a unified covariance tool tailored for photometric LSS surveys.
 We have conducted a thorough validation of the \mysc{OneCovariance} code for analysing KiDS-Legacy data, with a specific focus on CS.
-Our validation efforts have yielded several noteworthy conclusions: We have demonstrated that the theoretical predictions generated by the \mysc{OneCovariance} code align closely with those obtained from external libraries, such as \mysc{CCL}, at the per cent level.
+Our validation efforts have yielded several noteworthy conclusions.
+We have demonstrated that the theoretical predictions generated by the \mysc{OneCovariance} code align closely with those obtained from external libraries, such as \mysc{CCL}, at the per cent level.
 This underscores the robustness and accuracy of the code's theoretical predictions.
 Furthermore, comparisons with the independent implementation of the covariance matrix calculations from KiDS-1000, as detailed in \citet{joachimi_kids-1000_2021}, being typically at the per cent level, reinforces the accuracy of the \mysc{OneCovariance} code.
 Any larger discrepancies identified were traced back to differences in accuracy settings or extrapolation schemes used for integrations when transitioning from harmonic space to observables.
-Importantly, we have verified that these discrepancies would not have significantly impacted any previous analyses conducted on KiDS data.
+Importantly, we have verified that these discrepancies would not have significantly impacted any previous analyses conducted on the KiDS data.
 This ensures the consistency and reliability of previous findings derived from KiDS data analyses.